carnisman/papaPay/avoiding_common_attacks.md

 # Avoiding common attacks

+## SWC-101 (Integer Overflow and Underflow)

+We use compiler pragma `0.8.10` because starting with solidity 0.8 the compiler has built in overflow checking.

 ## SWC-103 (Floating pragma)

 We use compiler pragma `0.8.10` to avoid using outdated compiler versions who can have bugs that affect the contract system negatively